Aditya07code/Job-Internship-Portal/README.md

-This is a Job and Internship Portal. this web app;ication createe by the Aditya Gupta, Aditya Singh and Ansh Kushwaha
+This is a Job and Internship Portal. this web application createe by the Aditya Gupta, Aditya Singh and Ansh Kushwah